 Take softwood cuttings from shrubs.

-Harden off your plants before planting outside: leave the plants outside in the day time, and then provide protection at night for a couple of weeks.
+Harden off your plants before planting outside: leave the plants outside in the day time and bring them indoors at night, (or provide protection at night) for a couple of weeks.
 Hopefully we’ll just have lovely warm weather now…fingers crossed!

 This article was first published in the mid-May 2013 edition of The Surrey and Hants News.

 Other articles that may interest you…………..

 To see the results of my Slug and Snail Trial and discover the most effective methods to protect your plants from slugs and snails, please click here.

 If you’d like to see all of the Gold Medal winning Show Gardens, from the 2015 RHS Chelsea Flower Show, please click here.